cofinalsubnets/lisa/readme.md

 ## special forms
-nullary/unary cases are usually nil or identity, but `\`is an exception. equivalents are in scheme
+nullary/unary cases are usually nil or identity, but `\`is an exception. examples have equivalents in scheme

 ### `,` begin
 - `(, a b c) = (begin a b c)`

-like scheme
+like scheme; unlike scheme functions have no implicit begin so use this for sequencing

 ### <code>\`</code> quote
 - <code>(\` x) = (quote x)</code>